missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 Yes, you did, but now you have to tell MPF that you want to create a flipper device which links together one switch and one (or two) coils to become a "flipper".
-MPF supports dozens of different types of :doc:`/devices/index`, which, broadly-speaking, and be broken down into two
+MPF supports dozens of different types of :doc:`/devices/index`, some of which (like flippers), are created by combining other devices.
-classes:

-+ There are low level physical devices which you actually connect to your pinball controller.
-These are coils, switches, matrix lights, RGB LEDs, flashers, motors, and servos.
-+ There are higher-level logical devices which are familiar pinball devices, like flippers, pop bumpers, troughs, drop targets, shots, etc. All these higher-level devices are logical groupings of the lower level devices: a flipper is *this* switch plus *that* coil, a drop target is *this* switch and *that* knockdown coil and *this* reset coil, etc.
-+ There are abstract devices, which are things you add into your pinball game that are more abstract concepts, like ball locks, ball saves, multiballs, extra balls, etc.

-So getting back to the flippers, you create your logical flipper devices by adding a ``flippers:`` section to your config file, and then specifying the switch and coil(s) for each flipper.
+You create your flipper devices by adding a ``flippers:`` section to your config file, and then specifying the switch and coil(s) for each flipper.
 Here's what you would create based on the switches and coils we've defined so far:

 ::